There are many types of heat shrink film, the more common ones are POF, OPS, PET, PE, PVC and other heat shrink wrap roll.

 Do you have the questions?
 What is the disadvantages of shrink wrapping?
 What is the disadvantages of shrink packaging?

-In fact, there are more than 10 points of disadvantage shrink wrapping I’m going to share with you:
+In fact, there are more than 10 points of disadvantage shrink wrapping and packaging I’m going to share with you:

 Some heat shrink films are very soft when used in summer, and become hard in winter.